Nima-Fr/TryHackMe/Overpass/README.md

 ## User Flag

-We are logged in as james and the user flag is in his home directory:
+We are logged in as user **"james"** and the user flag is in his home directory:

 ~~~
 james@overpass-prod:~$ ls